scienceiscool/URL-Shortener2/README.md

 __Prompt:__ Rewrite portions of your URL shortener from Assignment 7 to use MongoDB instead of Redis.
 You may use either Mongoose or the standard MongoDB API.

 _Tips:_<br>
-- The difficulty of this assignment will depend on whether you successfully completed the previous assignment and how well you designed your solution
+- The difficulty of this assignment will depend on whether you successfully completed the previous assignment and how well you designed your solution.
-- Consider using a MongoDB capped collection for the top-ten list
+- Consider using a MongoDB capped collection for the top-ten list.
 - You may find that MongoDB is particularly well-suited to creating Web Service API-style applications.
 If you created a more traditional dynamically-generated HTML application for the previous assignment, consider alternative designs.

 __Status:__ Under construction